LexMG/DAEN690-FAA-UAS/Non-Standard-Format/ReadMe.md

 This folder contains 18 Jupyter Notebooks that were used to parse through the 3443 non-standard records.
 Each of these notebooks has a detailed description of what it is doing and what output the notebook gives.
 The list below shows the notebooks included in this folder.
 ***

-1. All Notebooks that contain the original analysis for Non-Standard format records.
+**1. All Notebooks that contain the original analysis for Non-Standard format records.**
 -	9Records_Exploratory.ipynb
 -	21Duplicates&NA-Exploratory.ipynb
 -	Airports & Runways linking datasets.ipynb